Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 - Ensure the IP address range is large enough to accommodate all current and future workloads in the  Azure VMware Solution.
 - Efficiently organize available IPs using a spreadsheet and or IP address management (IPAM) tool to avoid.
 A mechanism to track IPs will help track IP usage and avoid IP conflicts.
 - Plan for potential increases in devices, segments, or subnets so that the IP addressing scheme can handle the additional demands.
+- Use DHCP for dynamic IP address assignment

 #### Assessment questions
 - How are IP addresses spaced, planned, and segmented?